On the Shift Invariance of Max Pooling Feature Maps in Convolutional Neural Networks: From to

 Approximation \eqref{eq:discrete_left0} implies

-where $\deltadp\RMX \in \ltwoZsqR$ is defined such that, for any $\bn \in \mathZ^2$,
+where $\deltaopSubGrid\inpimg \in \realltwoZsq$ is defined such that, for any $\vectorindex \in \mathZ^2$,

-Expression \eqref{eq:approxdiffenergy} suggests that the ratio between the left and right terms can be bounded by a quantity which only depends on the product $\sub \kappa$ (subsampling factor $\times$ frequency localization) and the grid half-size $\gridhalfsize$:
+Expression \eqref{eq:approxdiffenergy} suggests that the difference between the left and right terms can be bounded by a quantity which only depends on the product $\sub \supportsizeDiscrete$ (subsampling factor $\times$ frequency localization) and the grid half-size $\gridhalfsize$.
+In what follows, we establish a bound characterizing this approximation, which will be provided in \cref{prop:diffmodpool}.